spdk/spdk/doc/spdk_top.md

 \n
 Pressing ENTER key makes a pop-up window appear, showing above information, along with a list of threads running on selected core.
 Cores details window allows to select a thread and display thread details pop-up on top of it.
 To close both pop-ups use ESC key.

+# Help Window
+Help window pop-up can be invoked by pressing H key inside any tab.
+It contains explanations for each key used inside the spdk_top application.